colab-coop/bylaws/ARTICLE-1.markdown

 (b) Membership Benefits

-  (1) All Member-Owners are entitled to participate in any
-      decision-making process within CoLab.
+  (1) All Member-Owners are entitled to participate in any decision-making process within CoLab.

-  (2) All Member-Owners are entitled to year end bonus and
-      owner benefits as decided collectively by the Member Body.
+  (2) All Member-Owners are entitled to year end bonus and other owner benefits as decided collectively by the Member Body from time to time.

 ### Section 1.2  Membership Qualifications